20 Things to do in Hamburg, Germany (+ map): Best places to visit

 View of Mahnmal St. Nikolai from Deichstraße

-Mahnmal St. Nikolai / sights in Hamburg
+Mahnmal St. Nikolai / things to do in Hamburg

-Mahnmal St. Nikolai / sights in Hamburg
+Mahnmal St. Nikolai / things to do in Hamburg

-Today the church of St. St. Nicholas Church serves as a museum and the tower has a viewing platform with a glass elevator.
+Today the church of St. Nicholas Church serves as a museum and the tower has a viewing platform with a glass elevator.

 Mahnmal St. Nikolai is open daily except Tuesdays from 10:00-18:00.
-Admission is 6 € and 4 € for children.
-With the Hamburg Card, the price is € 5.
+Admission is €6 and €4 for children.
+With the Hamburg Card, the price is €5.

-Deichstraße
+12. Deichstraße

 Are you looking for a place where you can be instantly transported to old Hamburg?
 Deichstraße is located along the Nikolaifleet canal between the Altstadt and Speicherstadt districts.
 It is a pedestrianised street lined with historic townhouses with restaurants and shops.
 You can walk down to the pier and see the canal from a different perspective.